Certificate Program in Developmental Disabilities

 - Explore effective support strategies for families

-ELECTIVE WORKSHOPS (one required)
+ELECTIVE WORKSHOPS (3 required)

-One elective is required in addition to the required workshops.
+Three electives are required in addition to the required workshops.

 - Mental and Behavioral Health Aspects of Dual Diagnosis (MI/DD)

-- Sexuality and Developmental Disabilities
+- Children’s Mental Health and Developmental Disabilities